hebiscus/restaurant-page/README.md

-# Odin Project- Restuarant Page
+# Odin Project- Restaurant Page

 Tools used: JavaScript, HTML, CSS.
 # How it looks: